comcomservices/FlexSCADA-Grafana-Map-Panel/README.md

 # FlexSCADA Map Panel Plugin for Grafana

+Based on the Grafana World Map Plugin (https://github.com/grafana/worldmap-panel) but allows for more device oriented display where markers can contain the results of queries and you can choose which query dictates color and size etc.

 The FlexSCADA Map Panel is a tile map of the world that can be overlaid with circles representing data points from a query.
 It can be used with time series metrics

 ## How The Map Works (Theory and Examples)